sgalles/ceylon-dddsample/README.md

 could be suported in the futur).

 * Copy the war at `wildfly-9.0.0.Final/standalone/deployments`
-* Start Wildfly with the script `wildfly-9.0.0.Final/bin/standalone.sh`
+* Start Wildfly with the command   `wildfly-9.0.0.Final/bin/standalone.sh -c standalone-full.xml`

+(you must explicitly use the *full* configuration because this project leverages JMS 2.0 that is not available in the default configuration of Wildfly).

 The JPA persistent-unit of the application uses the default in memory database preconfigured in Wildfly 9 (`java:jboss/datasources/ExampleDS`).
 So this should work out of the box.